 Joining the council is your opportunity to make a difference for patients and families throughout our region.

-You would commit to meet in person with PCN personnel and other community members on a bimonthly basis.
-The meetings will be held on weekday evenings and run for two hours; additional time may be required to prepare ahead of the meetings.
+You would commit to meet virtually with PCN personnel and other community members on a quarterly basis for a two-year term.
+The meetings will be held on weekday evenings and run for 60 - 90 minutes; additional time may be required to prepare ahead of the meetings.

 Over time, the frequency of meetings may change and opportunities to join new projects could arise.

 The CWC PCN is a non-profit organization committed to a healthier future.
 We work alongside more than 450 family doctors to provide support for continuous health care.

 Family doctors who join as members of the CWC PCN do so with their patients in mind.
 Patients of members can access a range of programs and services offered through our team of healthcare professionals (including nurses, social workers and mental health professionals).

 Research shows that people who have a relationship with their family doctor are healthier, live longer and are hospitalized less.
 We are here to help build strong doctor-patient relationships through innovation, collaboration, compassion, accountability, and respect.

 A Patient Medical Home (PMH) is a vision of family medicine that supports your relationship with your doctor and puts you at the centre of team-based, comprehensive care.

 Research shows a PMH is associated with increased quality of care, access and satisfaction for patients while reducing the cost to the healthcare system.
 Creating a Patient Medical Home for every Albertan is a provincial objective and widely supported by physician associations and organizations.